blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/deployment.md

 Your deployment approach is the same whether you are invoking ${solution_name} directly, or invoking it using Detect.
 Most of the sample deployments use Detect simply because that is the most common use case.

-### Using host mode on Linux/Linux VM with Docker
+### Using host mode on a Linux machine or Linux VM with Docker

 In this scenario, ${solution_name} is a command line utility that automatically pulls/runs and uses container-based services,
 and cleans them up when it's done.
 The Docker command, if installed on the machine, can be very useful for troubleshooting, but is not actually required or used by ${solution_name}.

-In this mode, ${solution_name} does require access to a Docker engine, similar to the way the Docker client requires access to a Docker engine, so it can pull and run Docker images.
+In this mode, ${solution_name} does require access to a Docker Engine, similar to the way the Docker client requires access to a Docker Engine, so it can pull and run Docker images.
 It uses the ${docker_java_project_url}
-library to perform Docker operations using the Docker engine.
+library to perform Docker operations using the Docker Engine.

 In this mode, ${solution_name} automatically pulls, runs, stops, and removes the container-based image inspector services on which it depends.
 It accesses the services they provide through HTTP GET operations.